 Students can pursue a Bachelor of English Literature with a concentration in creative writing, as well as an MFA in Creative Writing.
 Admission to both programs is selective and contingent on submission of a manuscript or selection of poems.
 The university also hosts the annual Iowa Summer Writing Festival, where writers travel across the country to take weekend and weeklong writing courses and workshops.

-In 2011, the University of Michigan's creative writing program placed second in the Poets and Writers list of top MFA programs in fiction and poetry.
-It was also included in The Atlantic's top-ten list of creative writing programs in 2007.
+In 2017, the University of Michigan was ranked #4 among public schools by the U.S. News & World Report.
+It earned a #9 rank on the publication's list of the most innovative schools.
 The 2-year MFA program is comprised mostly of writing workshops and culminates in a master's thesis.
 Students also have the opportunity to teach undergraduate courses in English or composition.
 Between the first and second years of the program, all students can take advantage of a $6,000 stipend, which allows them to spend a summer semester writing and honing their skills.
 Second-year students can gain teaching experience by designing and teaching their own undergraduate courses at the introductory level.

-The University of Texas at Austin is a large public university with a creative writing program that was ranked third in the nation by Poets and Writers in 2011.
+The University of Texas at Austin is a large public university that was ranked #18 among public schools by the U.S. News & World Report in 2017.
 Students can either pursue an MFA in English with an emphasis on writing fiction or poetry or an MFA in Writing, which allows for a more extensive curriculum.
 The MFA in Writing program is located in the Michener Center for Writers and takes three years to complete.
-Students are required to select two genres to study; areas of specialization include fiction, poetry, screenwriting and playwriting.
+Students are required to select two genres to study; areas of specialization include fiction, poetry, screenwriting, and playwriting.
 All MFA students receive financial support from the James A. Michener Fellowship for all three years they are enrolled in the program.
 MFA students have access to teaching assistantships, which provide them with a stipend and develop their teaching skills.

-|University of California - Irvine||Has Pulitzer Prize-winning alumni, including Michael Chabon and Richard Ford||Irvine, CA|
+|University of California - Irvine||Irvine, CA||Boasts Pulitzer Prize-winning alumni, including Michael Chabon and Richard Ford|